 Title: Public Affairs Specialist (1 opening)

-Arizona Conservation Corps, a program of Conservation Legacy, aims to continue the legacy of the Civilian Conservation Corps of the 1930's.
-AZCC is focused on connecting youth, young adults, and recent era military veterans with conservation service work projects on public lands.
-AZCC operates programs across Arizona that engage individuals and strengthen communities through service and conservation.
-AZCC has program offices in Flagstaff and Tucson.
+Conservation Corps New Mexico (CCNM): Conservation Corps New Mexico, a program of Conservation Legacy, aims to continue the legacy of the Civilian Conservation Corps of the 1930's.
+CCNM is focused on connecting youth, young adults, and recent era military veterans with conservation service work projects on public lands.
+CCNM operates programs across southern New Mexico and western Texas that engage individuals and strengthen communities through service and conservation.
+The CCNM program office in Las Cruces manages the CCNM field program.

 Essential Responsibilities and Functions:

 • In coordination with BLM mentors, develops digital media plans, manages photo library, and produces photographs, digital audio content, and videos for use in print or digital media products as well as social media and websites.
 Reviews photographs and artwork for quality and composition.
 Works closely with the web and social media manager to issue products to the public and press.

 • Assists with the research, drafting and distribution of communication plans, news releases, talking points, fact sheets, letters, presentations, social media content, and strategies designed to further public, employee, and customer understanding and support of the BLM and its mission.
 Identifies to the supervisor issues and actions contained in BLM plans and programs that should receive public affairs emphasis.
 Gathers and reports public reactions to BLM activities or information programs.
 Draws appropriate conclusions and recommendations to improve communication programs and materials.

 • With the assistance of BLM mentors, conducts the following activities a) coordinates logistics and helps prepare personnel for interviews with media and/or BLM personnel for agency-produced video content; b) assists BLM personnel in preparing for media coverage of special events; and c) assists BLM offices with public and internal meetings as required.